vega113/WaveInCloud/spec/federation/wavespec.rst

-A remote wave server issues a signer-request to request certificates for wavelets where the signer of the wavelet is currently unknown.
+A remote wave server issues a signer-request to request certificates for wavelets where the signer of the wavelet is currently unknown. i.e. the request is being sent in response to a received wavelet update.
+A signer is identified by a sequence of bytes as used in protocol::ProtocolSignature.signer_id.
 The request is sent to the wave server that hosts the wavelet.
+The request MUST NOT be sent to a remote wave server.
 The provided history-hash identifies the delta for which the certificate is being requested.

 Here is an example exchange::